 I also published an article with Rusi Jaspal on imagery around extreme weather events.
 We studied images used in news articles in order to illustrate coverage of the IPCC report on extreme events.
 We used visual thematic analysis to examine the way these images might symbolise certain emotional responses, such as compassion, fear, guilt, vulnerability, helpless, courage or resilience.
 We found that many of the images of flooding depicted people in the developing world ‘getting on with it’, of individuals seemingly accustomed to flooding and extreme weather.
 All this portrayed flooding as still quite far away and exotic.

 Now, ten years later, in 2021, climate change or rather, as I call it climate chaos, and with it, extreme weather events, have hit home.
-They have arrived in parts of the world that everybody thought was ‘safe’.
+They have arrived in parts of the world that everybody thought were ‘safe’.
 But nowhere is safe anymore, from Australia to Siberia, from Germany to Canada, from California to Bangladesh and so on.
 The list is getting ever longer.